gotbahn/flex-box-grid/README.md

 Also at the moment FGS should contain vendor prefixes <code>-ms-</code> for IE10 and <code>-webkit-</code> for Safari, which increase little bit styles size.

-### Why use FlexGrid?
+### Why use Flex Box Grid?
 What alternatives are exist?</dt>

 I tried to use [Foundation Grid](http://foundation.zurb.com/docs/components/grid.html) by Zurb, [Flexbox Grid](http://flexboxgrid.com/) by Kristofer Joseph, [Solved by Flexbox](https://github.com/philipwalton/solved-by-flexbox/blob/master/assets/css/components/grid.css) by Philip Walton and others.
 All of them not bad, but in my opinion too complicated for first meet, have specific namespaces and have not full features that Flexboxes model provides.

-FlexGrid uses simple object oriented name spacing, provides ease customization via Sass variables and have full list of Flexbox features.
+Flex Box Grid uses simple object oriented name spacing, provides ease customization via Sass variables and have full list of Flexbox features.

 ## Contributing